Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 1. Odontostomatida - In the EukRibo dataset, the group is in SAL (no further group specified).
 But in Adl et al, we see that Odontostomatida are placed within Armophorea.
 In our phylogenies, the group falls within Litostomatea (we havent computed bootstrap support for it though).
 2. Kiitrichidae - In the EukRibo dataset, this group is also in an unspecified position in SAL.
 In Adl et al. the group is placed in Spirotrichea (which is also consistent with our phylogenies).

-## Making files for the constraint groups
+## Make files for the constraint groups

 We constrained our tree according to the reference tree from Rajter and Dunthorn 2021 (http://dx.doi.org/10.3897/mbmg.5.69602).
 We made a file called constraint.tree with a newick tree of the main groups.

-To output all taxa that we want to constrain, we made one file for each major group using the following commands:
+Make one file for each major group to output all taxa to constrain:

 ```
 cat all.18S28S.replaced.fasta | grep "Karyorelictea" | tr -d '>' > Karyorelictea.txt